 Students are expected to make themselves aware of and abide by the university community’s standards of behavior as articulated in the Student Conduct Code and in related policy statements.
 Students accept the rights and responsibilities of membership in the USC community when they are admitted to the university.
 In the university, as elsewhere, ignorance is not an acceptable justification for violating community standards.
 Lack of intent or awareness of university standards normally will not be accepted as excuses for violations and will normally receive the same consequences as deliberate violations.

 Because the functions of a university depend on honesty and integrity among its members, the university expects from its students a higher standard of conduct than the minimum required to avoid disciplinary action.
 Likewise, while many of the university’s standards of conduct parallel the laws of society in general, university standards also may be set higher and more stringently than those found elsewhere in society.

 10.05 Disciplinary Authority

-Student procedural rights and review procedures are articulated in sections 12.30 and 12.40 of the Student Conduct Code.
+Student procedural rights and review procedures are articulated in later sections of the Student Conduct Code.